lohitpt252003/DATA/data/problems/P10/details/output.md

-Print "YES" if the binary number is divisible by k, otherwise "NO".
+Print the value of `binary_string % k`.
+If k is 0, print -1.